techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/bookable-desks.md

 # Setting up Bookable Desks in Microsoft Teams

-This article helps guide you through the process of setting up Bookable Desks in Microsoft Teams.
-This includes creating desk pool accounts, searching for and identifying the devices you want included, and then linking those devices with desk pool accounts.

-Bookable Desks is the name of this feature on Microsoft Teams that utilizes Exchange Desk Pool accounts to provide users the ability to book or reserve an individual desk that is a part of a desk pool when they plug in to devices at that desk.

-## Bookable Desks in Microsoft Teams

-When end users are working in a hybrid work environment or need a landing place in a building to work for the day, they'll need to be able to book or reserve a space to get work done.
-Bookable Desks is the feature that can be used to make this easy.
-After you set up Bookable Desks in Teams, an end user can use the new Teams desktop app on Windows or a Mac to reserve a workspace.

-The Bookable Desk feature lets end users walk up to shared desks to reserve them when they plug in or book in advance and get notified when they get there about an existing booking if they have Teams app running on their Windows or Mac PC.

-For admins, the Microsoft Teams Rooms Pro Management portal provides the manageability including the ability to discover devices, and make them visible in the inventory.
+Unlock the full potential of your desks with Microsoft Teams.
+Bookable desks in Microsoft Teams are designed to enhance the efficiency of your organization by enabling users to seamlessly reserve desks while providing you with the tools to understand and manage those spaces.

 ## Overview of steps

 To set up and use Bookable Desks in your organization, you must perform these tasks:

-- Step 1: Verify the prerequisites are met.
+- Step 1: Review the prerequisites.

-- Step 2: Create desk pool accounts.
+- Step 2: Create resource accounts.

-- Step 3: Collect information on peripheral devices on individual desks.
+- Step 3: Collect information on peripheral devices on each desk such as a monitor.

+- Step 4: Enable additional features for users.

-- Step 4: Test end-user experience.
+- Step 5: Verify the user experience.

-## Step 1 - Verify the prerequisites are met
+## Step 1 - Review the prerequisites

-- Verify you have access to the Microsoft Teams Pro Management portal.
+- Confirm that you have access to the Microsoft Teams Pro Management portal.
-- Verify you have a minimum of one Teams Shared license or one Teams Rooms Pro license per organization.

 - Create and set up the required resource accounts found in Step 2.
-- Use the new version of Microsoft Teams desktop app on Windows or on a Mac.
+- Ensure that your users have access to the new version of Microsoft Teams desktop app on Windows or Mac.

 ## Step 2 - Create Desk Pool Accounts

-Desk pool accounts are slightly different from room accounts but are based on the workspace resource mailbox architecture.
-A desk pool can be reserved multiple times by different users at the same time, up to a defined capacity.
-However, rooms can only be reserved once at a specific time.
-Refer to the FAQ section below for more clarity.
-Since this experience is only supported for a group of desks, you need to create desk pool accounts.
-Creating a desk pool is like configuring a room.

-**To create a desk pool account**

-- Step 1: Set up new workspaces or desk pools in Exchange.
-To do this, see [Create and book a workspace in Outlook](/exchange/troubleshoot/outlook-issues/create-book-workspace-outlook).
-- Step 2: Configure metadata for the Bookable Desks.
-To do this, see the [Set-Place](/powershell/module/exchange/set-place) cmdlet.

-After you create the workspaces and setting the metadata, the Bookable Desks are found when using Places Finder on Outlook or while booking a desk pool on Teams.
+Desk pool accounts, known as **'workspaces'** in Exchange, are slightly different from room accounts.
+The capacity of a desk pool represents the number of seats in that pool and is set by the admin.
+The pool can be reserved by multiple users at the same time until all seats (the capacity) are taken.
+For example, the capacity on a desk pool is set to 2.
+User A and User B are both able to reserve it from 8am to 5pm, and the remaining capacity will be 0.
+This means that a third user will not be able to reserve it between 8am and 5pm.

+To create a desk pool account, you will need to set up the workspace resource account in Exchange.
+To ensure compatibility, we recommend following the steps outlined in [Configure desk booking - Microsoft Places | Microsoft Learn](/microsoft-365/places/configure-desk-booking?branch=main#configure-desk-pools).

+After you create the account, please allow 24 to 48 hours for the account to appear in Outlook, Teams, and Teams Rooms Pro Management Portal.

-## Step 3 - Collect information on peripheral devices on individual desks
+## Step 3 - Collect information on peripheral devices

-There are two ways that you can collect device and peripheral information - using a downloadable PowerShell script, or manually.

-### Using the PowerShell script to collect device and peripheral information

-To ensure seamless end-to-end user experience, devices and peripherals such as monitors attached to the physical desks need to be associated or linked to a desk pool account you created earlier.
-To do this, you need to identify devices based on unique information such as product ID, vendor ID, serial number, model, and the manufacturer.
+Next, to ensure a seamless user experience, peripherals such as the monitors on the physical desks need to be associated or linked to the desk pool account you created earlier.
+To do this, you need to identify the peripherals based on their unique information such as product ID, vendor ID, and serial number.

-You can use a custom script to get device details from desks to locate devices correctly and ensure they're mapped to the corresponding desk pool accounts.
-The PowerShell script located [here](https://www.microsoft.com/en-us/download/details.aspx?id=106063) must be ran with administrator permissions.
+You can use a free PowerShell script to fetch the details of a peripheral and ensure they're mapped to the corresponding desk pool accounts in the Teams Rooms Pro Management portal.
+The PowerShell script is located [here ](https://www.microsoft.com/en-us/download/details.aspx?id=106063)to download, and for detailed step-by-step instructions, see [Add peripherals to inventory - Microsoft Teams | Microsoft Learn](/microsoftteams/rooms/get-peripheral-information).

-For detailed step-by-step instructions, see [Get information for connected peripherals](../rooms/get-peripheral-information.md).
-After uploading information on the devices and peripherals, you then use the Teams Pro Management portal to confirm if the devices are correctly associated with the desk pools.

-### Collecting device and peripheral information through auto discovery

-You can use the auto discovery feature to get the device information and then associate it to a correspond desk pool account using the Microsoft Teams Pro Management portal.

-1. Sign in and open the [Microsoft Teams Pro Management portal](https://portal.rooms.microsoft.com/) > **Inventory** in the left navigation.

-   Devices are automatically discovered using your users' Teams app to send device data to the Teams Pro Management Portal.
-When five users plug in to device on a desk any connected displays and USB audio/video peripherals are scanned and transmitted to the cloud.
-These devices populate the **Devices** tab within the **Inventory** section.

-2. Go to **Planning** > **Inventory** > **Devices** page.
-3. Select the specific device you want to associate to a desk pool.
-You see a **Needs action** banner.
-4. Verify that a new panel displays device information and a call-to-action button labeled **Add device to a room or desk**.
-5. Select **Add device to a room or desk**.
-6. The list of desk pools is displayed that allows you to select the desired desk pool from the list where the device is located.

-   > [!NOTE]
-   > If you want to look for a specific desk pool use the **PlaceType:** desks filter in the search bar to see only Desk Pool accounts in the organization.

-7. Once you select the desk pool, select **Save**.

-   The device is now associated with the Desk Pool account.

-8. Go to **Inventory** > **Desks** page and make sure the device has the specific associated desk pool under the location.

-   > [!NOTE]
-   > The Desk pool is named **Desk** in the Microsoft Teams Pro Management portal.

-## Step 4 - Test the end user experience

-1. Take the laptop or tablet and sign in to Teams.

-1. Physically plug in the laptop.
-When you plug in to this associated device, you receive a desk reservation notification with a booking appearing on Teams calendar.
-You will also reserve a desk using the Teams app or Places Finder on Outlook.
-If you reserve a Bookable Desk, you will see an arrival notification for an existing reservation.

-## Step 5 - Enable automatic work location updates
+## Step 4 - Enable additional features for users

-Once the end user experience is working, you have the option to [enable the automatic work location update policy](/powershell/module/teams/new-csteamsworklocationdetectionpolicy) for your organization or for a group of users.
+You have the option to [enable the automatic work location update policy](/powershell/module/teams/new-csteamsworklocationdetectionpolicy) for your organization or for a group of users.
 Automatic work location updates are designed to enhance the end user experience by making it easier to keep their work location up-to-date and connect with others when they are in the office.
 With the policy enabled, users will have the option to enable automatic work location updates.
 They can do so in Teams desktop client under **Settings** > **Privacy** > **Sharing your work location**.
 After users have opted-in, their work location will automatically update to **In the office** when they connect to a bookable desk, provided their work location was previously set to unknown or remote.
 The detected location will last until the end of their working hours.
 If they plug in after work hours, the location will be set until 11:59pm that day.
 This feature allows for a seamless transition between remote and in-office work, which enhances collaboration and communication within your team and other users.

+## Step 5 - Test the end user experience

+Please wait 24 hours after associating to test this experience.
+After that point, ensure that you are signed into Teams on a Windows or Mac laptop.
+Upon plugging the laptop into a peripheral you associated to a desk pool account and assuming there are seats available to book, you should receive an activity feed notification that 'The space is reserved and ready for you' along with a booking in your calendar.
+You can also reserve the desk for a future time slot.
+To learn more on the end user experience, please visit [First things to know about bookable desks in Microsoft Teams - Microsoft Support](https://support.microsoft.com/en-us/office/first-things-to-know-about-bookable-desks-in-microsoft-teams-5d10c217-1205-48a1-a883-ff4533f4ae71?preview=true)

 ## Frequently asked questions

-**Question:** What are Desk Pools?
+**Question: What are Desk Pools?**

-**Answer:** Desk Pools are a group of individual desks close to each other setup with the same equipment and experience.
-Desk Pools empower employees to book a desk while simultaneously reducing the overhead for administrators to manage thousands of individual desks in the system.
-When an employee books a desk in the desk pool, they're guaranteed a desk in the desk pool and can select which exact desk to sit at once they arrive at the space.
+**Answer:** Desk pools are a group of seats in the office that are close to one other and in the same area.
+When an employee books a desk in the desk pool, they are reserving a seat in the desk pool.

+**Question: What is the difference between individual desks** **and desk pools?**

+**Answer**: Individual desks is a new type of resource account in Exchange which will allow a user to book a specific seat instead of booking one of the seats in a desk pool.
+Support for individual desks for the Bookable desks solution is coming soon.

-**Question:** are bookable desks feature available on Classic (old Teams) and new Teams?
+**Question:** **Is the bookable desks feature available on Classic (old Teams) and new Teams?**

-**Answer:** No, the bookable desk experience is only available on the new Teams client.
-To download and switch to the latest Teams client see, [Switch to the new Microsoft Teams](https://adoption.microsoft.com/new-microsoft-teams/).
+**Answer**: No, the bookable desk experience is only available on the new Teams client.
+To download and switch to the latest Teams client see, [New Microsoft Teams – Microsoft Adoption](https://adoption.microsoft.com/en-us/new-microsoft-teams/)

-**Question:** Will the bookable desk feature work if the Teams app isn't running actively on the laptop?

-**Answer:** No, for the bookable desk feature to work, meaning to let end users reserve a desk upon plug-in Teams app must be already running on your laptop before plugging in.

-**Question:** What is the difference between individual desks, desk pools and Bookable Desks in this article?

-**Answer:** Individual desks that are part of a desk pool have the same User Principal Name (UPN) or resource email address, often identical and close to each other in an office.
-Desk pools are a cluster of individual desks that have a dedicated resource account.
-The resource account is on Exchange supported by workspace mailbox architecture.
-The capacity of a desk pool along with metadata such as location can be set using [Set-Place](/powershell/module/exchange/set-place) cmdlet.
-All devices need to be associated to desk pool accounts on the Teams Pro Management Portal for the end-to-end functionality to work.
+**Question: Does Bookable** **desks work with Microsoft Places?**

+**Answer**: Yes, it does!
+If a user is automatically reserved in a desk pool, the booking will also appear as the user's desk booking for the day in Places.
+If a user books a seat in a desk pool in advance through Places, upon plug-in to a bookable desk, the user will see a confirmation message that they are all set for their reservation.

+**Question: How can I be sure that it will work with my devices?
+Do I need** **to buy new hardware?**

+**Answer**: That is one of the beauties of Bookable desks!
+No new hardware is required.
+We have designed our solution with the goal of working with all models and manufacturers, which is dependent on the device having unique properties.
+We currently support monitor and devices with both audio and video capabilities.
+Support for docking stations and webcams will be coming soon.

+**Question: Is there another way I can associate my devices other than the PowerShell script?**

+**Answer**: Yes, there is!
+You can also associate the device manually through Pro Management portal.
+Navigate to **Planning > Inventory > Devices >** click on an unassociated device (one with a 'Needs action' tag) > click on 'Add device to a room or desk' > search for the desired desk pool you'd like to assign the device to.
+To make it easier to discover devices, they will be automatically discovered using your users' Teams app.
+Once five unique users have plugged into a device on a desk, it will automatically surface in the **Devices** tab for association.

 ## Related links